Jeff Kemp: Professional career

-Kemp would not see the field at all during the strike shortened 1982 season, and made a handful of appearances during the 1983 season.
-One of those games was a token appearance to do a kneel down during the Rams 41-17 blow out win against the Buffalo Bills, a team his father starred for and won a championship with back during the days of the American Football League in the 1960s.
-That season the Rams made the playoffs and faced the Redskins in the divisional play off game.
-Rams starter Vince Ferragamo played one of the worst games of his career, throwing three interceptions.
-He was benched in favor of Kemp, but by then it was too late.
-The Redskins routed the Rams 51-7.

-In 1984, after Ferragamo went 1-3 as a starter to begin the season, Head Coach John Robinson made the switch, benching the one time Rams star in favor of Jeff Kemp.
-Kemp started the rest of the season, and finished with a 9-4 record as a starter, completing 143 passes out of 284 attempts for 2,021 yards, with thirteen touchdown passes against seven interceptions.
-The Rams finished 10-6, but lost to the New York Giants in the wild card play off game.
+Kemp would not see the field at all during the strike shortened 1982 season and made a handful of appearances during the 1983 season.
+One of those was a token appearance to do a kneel down during the Rams 41–17 blow out win against the Buffalo Bills, a team his father starred for and won a championship with in the American Football League during the 1960s.
+That season the Rams made the playoffs and faced the Redskins in the Divisional playoff game.
+Ferragamo played one of the worst games of his career, throwing three interceptions.
+He was benched in favor of Kemp later in the eventual 51–7 loss.
+In 1984, after Ferragamo went 1–3 as a starter to begin the season, head coach John Robinson made the switch, benching the one-time Rams star in favor of Kemp.
+Kemp started the rest of the season, and finished with a 9–4 record as a starter, completing 143 passes out of 284 attempts for 2,021 yards, with thirteen touchdown passes against seven interceptions.
+The Rams finished 10–6 but lost to the New York Giants in the Wild Card Round.